tylim88/Firelord/README.md

 ### Do Not Bother Cost Focus Data Modelling

 Firestore may look simple, but it is incredibly difficult to model especially if you aim to save as much as cost as possible, that is aggregating your data.
-My advice is, do not bother, it increases your project complexity, and it doesn't worth the time and money to aggregate the data.
+My advice is, do not bother, because it increases your project complexity, and it doesn't worth the time and money to aggregate the data.

-So don't do it.

 However, if aggregation can save you a significant amount of money(assuming you already model your data correctly), chances are, you are probably not using the right database, use other databases (PSQL or MongoDB), it is much better and easier in terms of cost handling.

 ### One Collection One Document Type

 It is possible to have multiple document types under the same collection.
 For example, under a `User` collection, you may be tempted to create `profile` and `setting`(`User/{userId}/Account/[profile and setting]`) documents in it.
-Or you may create two collections under `User` that contains only a single document:`User/{userId}/Profile/profile` and `User/{userId}/Setting/Setting`.
+Or you may create two collections under `User` that contains only a single document:`User/{userId}/Profile/profile` and `User/{userId}/Setting/setting`.

-I would recommend instead of creating `profile` and `setting`, you create two top collections: `profile` and `setting` that contain all user profiles and settings instead.
+I would recommend instead of creating `profile` and `setting`, you create two top collections: `profile` and `setting` that contain all users' profiles and settings instead.

 Logically, there should be one type of document in on collection(hence the name `collections`).

 But in the end, both should work fine.
 There are some considerations behind this but it doesn't matter much.
-Use whatever you like, even so, I would recommend creating top collections for a more logical structure.
+Use whatever you like.
+Still, I would recommend creating top collections for a more logical structure.

 ## 🦎 Caveats